-Due to the small size of the Board and the Company's current level of operations, the Company only recently appointed a Chief Executive Officer, who commenced with the Company on 8 August 2016.
+The Company appointed a Chief Executive Officer, Mr James Earle, who commenced with the Company on 8 August 2016.

 Recommendation 2.6: Induction of New Directors

 The Company has a programme for inducting new Directors.
 This includes giving new Directors a full briefing about the nature of the business, current issues, the corporate strategy and the expectations of the Board concerning the performance of Directors and access to all employees to gain full background on the Company's operations.
 Directors are encouraged to attend director training and professional development courses, as may be required to enable them to develop and maintain the skills and knowledge needed to effectively perform their roles as Directors, at the Company's expense (as approved by the Chairman and or the Board, as appropriate and applicable).